-3.10.1 Upgrading from MailMarshal Version 8.2.3 or Above
+3.10.1 Upgrading from MailMarshal Version 8.3.X, 10.0.3 or Above

-You can upgrade to the latest release of MailMarshal from MailMarshal 8.2.3 or later versions.
+You can upgrade directly to the latest release of MailMarshal from these versions.
 Upgrade the Array Manager first.
 Then upgrade other MailMarshal components

-Note: To upgrade from earlier versions, first upgrade to 8.2.3 or later 8.2.X version.
+Note: To upgrade from earlier versions, first upgrade to a version that supports direct upgrade.